MateusAquino/BetterStremio/README.md

   </a>
 </p>

-Download and run the installer from `releases` page.
+Download and run the installer from the [releases page](https://github.com/MateusAquino/BetterStremio/releases/).
 You can also choose the "Repair" option if you've updated your Stremio's server.js file or BetterStremio is broken.

 > [!TIP]
 > The original stremio server can still be used when opening `stremio.exe`.
 For BetterStremio to work it **must** be opened though the shotcut.